datastaxdevs/workshop-introduction-to-nosql/README.md

 In a tabular database we will store ... tables !
 The Astra Service is based on Apache Cassandra which is tabular it make sense to start by this one.

+> **Tabular databases** organize data in rows and columns, but with a twist from the traditional RDBMS.
+Also known as wide-column stores or partitioned row stores, they provide the option to organize related rows in partitions that are stored together on the same replicas to allow fast queries.
+Unlike RDBMSs, the tabular format is not necessarily strict.
+For example, Apache Cassandra™ does not require all rows to contain values for all columns in the table.
+Like Key/Value and Document databases, Tabular databases use hashing to retrieve rows from the table.
+Examples include: Cassandra, HBase, and Google Bigtable.

 **✅ 2a.
 Describe your Keyspace**

 At Database creation you provided a keyspace, a logical grouping for tables let's visualize it.
 In Astra go to CQL Console to enter the following commands